kcuilla/USgasprices/README.md

 The framework for this Shiny app was made using the [{golem}](https://thinkr-open.github.io/golem/) package and displayed using the [{fullPage}](https://fullpage.rinterface.com/index.html) package by [John Coene](https://github.com/JohnCoene).

-A huge thank you to John for creating many packages that are used for this app, including the aforementioned {fullPage} package, [{echarts4r}](https://echarts4r.john-coene.com/index.html) and [{typedjs}](https://github.com/JohnCoene/typedjs).
+A huge thank you to John for creating many packages that are used for this app, including the aforementioned {fullPage} package and [{typedjs}](https://github.com/JohnCoene/typedjs).
 This app was also largely inspired by John's [Freedom of the Press](https://gallery.shinyapps.io/freedom-press-index/?_ga=2.217079061.223099009.1656718664-1490211595.1582849274) app which can be found in RStudio's [Shiny Gallery](https://shiny.rstudio.com/gallery/).

+The packages used to create the visualizations include [{highcharter}](https://jkunst.com/highcharter/), [{ggiraph}](https://davidgohel.github.io/ggiraph/#:~:text=ggiraph%20is%20a%20tool%20that,when%20used%20in%20shiny%20applications.), and [{reactablefmtr}](https://kcuilla.github.io/reactablefmtr/).

 An example of some of the user-interactivity features can be seen below: